 ITEM 2: Animated Enemies – [REQUIRED]

 You should have created two enemies in the last assignment.
 Now bring them to life.
 These enemies must be animated using sprites (or tiles if you had an environmental enemy expressed with a tile).
-Same rules as the player character – do not use packages with predefined animations.
-You must generate the animation controller and clips yourself.
+Same rules as the player character – do not use pre-made animations from packages.
+You must assemble the animation controller and clips yourself.

 ITEM 3: Tile Animation – [REQUIRED]